google/lovefield/docs/spec/01_schema.md

 * `datetime` (pseudo, will convert to timestamp integer internally, but nullable)
 * `integer` (32-bit integer, default to 0)
 * `number` (default to 0)
+* `object` (nullable generic JavaScript object, will be stored verbatim)
 * `string` (default to empty string, but nullable)

-Lovefield does not support composite data type.
 Integer is called out from number because of its wide usage.
 Boolean, integer, and number fields are not nullable.
 Lovefield does not allow undefined in any of the field value.

 Lovefield accepts only string or number as index key.
-Implicit conversions will be performed internally if these types are used as index / primary key or being placed a unique constraint:
+Array buffers and objects are not indexable (i.e. you cannot put them as index or any of the constraints) nor searchable (i.e. you cannot put them as part of `WHERE` clause).
+Implicit conversions will be performed internally if the following types are used as index / primary key or being placed as a unique constraint:
-* `arraybuffer`: convert to SHA-512 hash string, *PERFORMANCE IMPACT!*
 * `boolean`: convert to string
 * `datetime`: convert to number
 * `integer`: convert to number

+Array buffers may be converted to hex strings when stored into the backstore since some browser implementations disallow direct blob storage.
+Users need to be aware of the performance impact of blob conversion.

 Lovefield assumes all columns are `NOT NULL` by default, which is a different behavior from SQL and the user shall be aware of it.